Navigation

 Radioiodine treatment

 You can’t have radioactive iodine treatment if you’re pregnant or breastfeeding.
 You should also use contraception for at least six months after your treatment.
-For more information about precautions you should take after radioactive iodine treatment, see our FAQ section.
+For more information about precautions you should take after radioactive iodine treatment, see our FAQs.

 After radioactive iodine treatment, most people won’t be able to make enough of the thyroid hormone their body needs to stay healthy.
 This is called hypothyroidism.
-So, if you’ve had radioactive iodine treatment, you’ll probably need to take replacement thyroid hormone (levothyroxine) for the rest of your life.
+So, if you’ve had radioactive iodine treatment, you may need to take replacement thyroid hormone (levothyroxine) for the rest of your life.

 Surgery

-Another option for treating an overactive thyroid is to have all or most of your thyroid gland removed.
+Another option to treat an overactive thyroid is to have all or most of your thyroid gland removed.
 Your doctor may suggest surgery if:

 • medicines and radioactive iodine treatments haven’t worked or you can’t take them